Your WatCard is your UPass!

 GRT & ION UPass Refund Program

-The GSA will be continuing the GRT & ION UPass program for Spring 2022 to support graduate students in the region.
+The GSA will be continuing the GRT & ION UPass program for Fall 2022 to support graduate students in the region.
 Since this is a Universal pass, it only works when all members pay their fees (this was approved by referendum when we started the program).
-As such, the GRT fees will be collected for Spring 2022 term to support running the service.
+As such, the GRT fees will be collected for Fall 2022 term to support running the service.

 The GSA-UW and GRT negotiated terms of a new 5-year contract with a base of $105.50 per term for September 2021- August 2022.
 As part of these new contract negotiations, eligible graduate students at UWaterloo are now able to opt out by requesting a refund for a term.